 Delegation is how ADA holders delegate their stake to a stake pool.
 It allows ADA holders that do not have the skills or desire to run a node to participate in the network and earn rewarded proportional to the amount of ADA delegated.
 Follow this process to delegate your ADA.

-LECK is currently building its staking base and while we are building it, rewards will be less often.
+We are currently building our staking base and while we are building it, rewards will be less often.
 The more ADA delegated to the pool, the more often rewards will be generated.
 With a stake of between 50-100K ADA, rewards will be once ever one or two months.
 Once we are above 100K ADA, we should be able to generate rewards on a monthly basis.
-If you stake to a larger pool, you will receive rewards more often, but know that the rewards will be significantly less than the amount you get when LECK receives a reward.
+If you stake to a larger pool, you will receive rewards more often, but know that the rewards will be significantly less than the amount you get when ZIBER receives a reward.
 On average, both large pools and small pools should average out to 4% ROA (return-on-ADA) a year.

 Understanding Stake Pools

 Pledge is the amount of ADA that the stake pool owners have promised to stake themselves.
 Pledge is not mandatory and it is up to the owners what they want to set this to.
 The pledge suggests questions like: Do the owners have “skin in the game”?
 Do they believe in the Cardano network and their own stake pool enough to buy in themselves?
 We here at Grafleck have pledged what we can afford and plan on increasing our pledge as we earn rewards.
 Our current pledge is only the beginning.